Allen County is a business-friendly community offering a strategic location, attractive incentives, low operating costs and available workforce.

-I-75 is important for long-distance state and national travel, as well as being a major thoroughfare for local and regional mobility.
-I‑75 connects Lima with Toledo and Detroit to the north, and Cincinnati, Atlanta and Miami to the south.
-I‑75 within Ohio, and the railroads that run parallel to it, are among the nation’s busiest for the movement of people and goods.
+- I-75 is important for long-distance state and national travel, as well as being a major thoroughfare for local and regional mobility.

-The US 30 Region is also well situated within the national market.
-Located along a limited‐access freeway (US Route 30) and crossed by two interstates (I‐71 and I‐75), the Region is within easy reach (500 miles or a day’s drive) of major population centers such as New York, Chicago, St. Louis, Nashville, Charlotte, Washington, DC, and Philadelphia.
-It is equally accessible to major east coast, great lakes, and Ohio River ports.
+- The US 30 Region is also well situated within the national market.
+Located along a limited‐access freeway (US Route 30) and crossed by two interstates (I‐71 and I‐75), the Region is within easy reach (500 miles or a day’s drive) of major population centers.

-Rail freight service is provided by CSX, Norfolk Southern, Indiana & Ohio-Chicago, Chicago, Ft.
-Wayne and Eastern (both Genesee & Wyoming subsidaries) and R.J.
+- Rail freight service is provided by CSX, Norfolk Southern, Indiana & Ohio-Chicago, Chicago, Ft.
+Wayne and Eastern (both Genesee & Wyoming subsidiaries) and R.J.
 Corman.
-These combined Class I, Regional, and short-line services create unique, short and long-haul transportation options for local businesses.
 Development sites with rail access are available in several parts of the county.